mozilla/releases_insights/README.md

 If the app is slow, this is most likely because the app can't write to the `cache` folder and makes http requests to external servers for every page load.
 Make sure that the `cache` folder is writable by the web server.

-If there is a dependabot PR for a security vulnerability on a single dependency, it's preferable to update all dependencies and redeploy than to merge this single PR:

 This app is on GCP with Nginx.
 The deployment servers are:
 - https://dev.whattrainisitnow.nonprod.webservices.mozgcp.net -> updated on every push to master